divya-r-kamat/NLP-With-PyTorch/InformationRetrieval/ElasticSearch/Search.md

 A term-level search produces a "Yes" or "No" binary result similar to the database’s WHERE clause.
 The basic idea is that the results are binary: the query results are fetched if the condition is met; otherwise, nothing is returned.

 Although the documents have a score associated with them, the scores really don't matter.
 The documents are returned if they match the query but not with relevancy.
 In fact, you can run term-level queries with a constant score.
 They can be cached by the server, thus, gaining a performance benefit should the same query be rerun.
 A traditional database search is like this kind of search.

+### Term Query
+One of the most common types of query in term-level searches is the term query.
+The term query's job is to fetch documents that exactly match a given field.
+The field is not analyzed; instead, it is matched against the value that’s stored as-is in the inverted index during indexing.

+    GET movies/_search
+    {
+      "query": {
+        "term": {
+          "title": "inception"
+        }
+      }
+    }

+term queries are not analyzed; that is, the query criteria will be matched exactly with the values stored in the inverted indices.
+The reason for this is that Elasticsearch analyzes text fields during indexing as well as when searching but term-level queries are not analyzed